ansys/pyturbowizard/doc/ConfigFile.md

 ### Boundary conditions

-Now, you can specify values for your boundary conditions and geometric expressions in your expression template.
+Now, specify values for your boundary conditions and geometric expressions in your expression template.
 Make sure that you leave the corresponding values blank if you use profile data.

 Available boundary conditions follow.